See The Wood Stain Color Choices Below

-Minwax makes a widely available array of stains and we can use them if you request but usually we use commercial water based stains in our finishing process.
 If you are considering buying our products raw/unfinished and staining it yourself you at least start to find what wood stain color will suit your needs here.
 Here are some sample charts for you to look at.
 Since they are readily available through most retail paint outlets we have chosen the MINWAX Water based color palettes to display.
+And if you buy through a reputable retailer you should have plenty to choose from.

 Before you go ahead and put stain to wood though – PLEASE remember a couple very important points… Here’s what the PROS say: